flxnsn/character-4o4/README.md

 4o4

-This concludes this short but still comprehesive first impression, and this readme.
+This concludes this short but still comprehensive first impression, and this readme.